hugo53/hugo53.github.io/pages/ielts/journey.md

 description: ""
 ---
 {% include JB/setup %}
 One month ago, I decided to leave job for preparing an exam called IELTS.
-Although I awared that making a detail plan is necessary extremely, this time I still do not have any suitable plan for tracking journey of acquiring high IELTS score.
+Although I was aware that making a detail plan is necessary extremely, this time I still do not have any suitable plan for tracking journey of acquiring high IELTS score.
 It is terrible!

 Now, I think first two problems are grammar and vocabulary range.
 Grammar plays a vital role because it helps learners know exact meaning of statement without any difficulty.
 Similarly, vocabulary is highly necessary element in not only learning English but also acquiring other languages.